Puppet agent is the application that manages the configurations on your nodes. It requires a Puppet master to fetch configuration catalogs from.

 sudo puppet resource service puppet ensure=running enable=trueYou can also run the

-sudo puppet agentcommand with no additional options which will cause the Puppet agent to start running and daemonize, however you won’t have an interface for restarting or stopping it.
+sudo puppet agentcommand with no additional options which causes the Puppet agent to start running and daemonize, however you won’t have an interface for restarting or stopping it.
 To stop the daemon, use the process ID from the agent’s

 sudo kill $(puppet config print pidfile --section agent)